Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 2. The generation needs to be deterministic

-A less obvious example is executable specifications—for instance, Gherkin or FitNesse.
+A less obvious example is executable specifications.
+For instance, Gherkin or FitNesse.

 Generating one asset from the other has one more Achilles heel: errors in the source.
-Because the generated artifact will contain that error, too; for example, if the code has a typo in a print statement, the generated binary will print the message with the typo.
+Because the generated artifact will contain that error, too.
+For example, if the code has a typo in a print statement, the generated binary will print the message with the typo.

 This is when we can turn the situation into an advantage: we can cross-verify the different behavior descriptions.